senthilcaesar/diabetes-nutrition-app/README.md

 # Personalized Diabetes Nutrition Plan

-An AI-powered web application that provides personalized nutrition recommendations for individuals with diabetes, considering their health metrics, socioeconomic background, and genetic profile.
+The app is a Streamlit web application for diabetes nutrition planning with four main pages: input collection, personalized nutrition plans, health assessment, and educational resources.
+It uses OpenAI's GPT-4 to generate tailored recommendations based on the user's diabetes type, health metrics, and socioeconomic factors, with optional genetic data integration for more targeted advice.

 ## Live Application